exonum/exonum-doc/src/advanced/consensus/consensus.md

   the same state hash for the same proposal, the proposed block is committed to the blockchain.

-### Back to Reality
+### Non-Strawman Version

-- +2/3 means "more than 2/3", and -1/3 means less than one third.
+**Note.** In the following description, +2/3 means more than two thirds of the validators, and -1/3 means less than one third.

-- The system may contain -1/3 Byzantine nodes.
-Byzantine nodes may violate the algorithm specification.
+The algorithm above is overly simplified:

+- A validator may receive messages in any order because of network delays.
+  For example, a validator may receive a prevote or precommit for a block proposal that the validator doesn’t know
+- There can be validators acting not according to the consensus algorithm.
+  Validators may be offline, or they can be corrupted by an adversary.
+To formalize this assumption, it’s assumed that -1/3 validators at any moment of time may be acting arbitrarily.
+Such validators are called *Byzantine* in computer science;
+  all other validators are *honest*

+The 3-phase consensus (proposals, prevotes and precommits) described above is there to make the consensus algorithm operational under these conditions.
+More precisely, the algorithm is required to maintain *safety* and *liveness*:

+- Safety means that once a single honest validator has committed a block, no other honest validator will ever commit any other block at the same height
+- Liveness means that honest validators keep committing blocks from time to time

+#### Locks

+Byzantine validators may send different messages to different validators.
+To maintain safety under these conditions, the Exonum consensus algorithm uses the concept of *locks*.

-- A node that has collected a +2/3 prevotes for some proposal switches to the _LOCK_ state.
-Then such a node is called locked on that proposal.
-A node in the LOCK state does not vote for any other proposal except for the proposal on which it is locked.
-Locks are necessary to ensure the absence of forks (consensus finality).
-Since there are -1/3 Byzantine nodes in the system, at least +1/3 prevotes from the collected +2/3 were sent by non-Byzantine nodes.
+A validator that has collected a +2/3 prevotes for some block proposal locks on that proposal.
+A locked validator does not vote for any other proposal except for the proposal on which it is locked.
+When a new round starts, a locked validator immediately sends a prevote indicating the it’s locked on a certain proposal.
+Other validators may request prevotes that led to the lock from a locked validator, if they do not have them locally (these proposals are known as *proof of lock*).

+**Example.** Validator A gets prevotes from validators B and C, and they do not get prevotes from each other because of the connection problems.
+Then validators B and C can request each other’s prevotes from validator A.

+Since there are -1/3 Byzantine validators, at least +1/3 prevotes from the +2/3 prevotes collected for the lock were sent by honest validators.
-  There are -2/3 remaining nodes, so there will not be able locks for other proposals in the system, hence no other proposal can be accepted.
+There are -2/3 remaining nodes, so an honest validator cannot lock on another proposal.

-- When a new round onsets, the locked node immediately sends prevote indicating the presence of the lock for the offer on which the node is locked.
-Other nodes may request from him to forward missing prevotes (for example, node A could get prevotes from nodes B and C, and they do not get prevotes from each other because of the connection problems; then nodes B and C can request each other's prevotes from node A).
-If the node became the leader at the new round onset, then the node still does not send a new proposal, but immediately sends prevote for the proposal on which that node is locked.

-- A set of +2/3 votes from _prevote_ state `(H, R)` will be called _Proof-of-Lock_ (_PoL_).
-Nodes should store PoL.
-The node can have no more than one stored PoL.

-- We will say that *PoL is greater than recorded one* (has a higher priority), in cases when 1) there is no PoL recorded 2) the recorded PoL corresponds to a proposal with a smaller round number.
-So PoLs are [partially ordered][partial_ordering].

-- Some ordered numbering of validators (validator id) from 0 to N-1 exists and it is known to all network members.
-When moving to a new height, the validator number may change due to a change in the list of validators.

-- Nodes receive and exchange among themselves transactions that need to be added to the blockchain.
-Each node has a set of transactions that have not yet been added to the blockchain.
-This set will be called **pool of unconfirmed transactions** .
-In general, the pools of unconfirmed transactions are different for different nodes.
-If necessary, the nodes can request unknown transactions from other nodes.
-We will also refer to the transaction added to the blockchain in one of the previous blocks as **committed**.
+Thus, once a single honest validator is locked on a proposal, no other proposal can be accepted.

 ### Node States Overview